-- 5.1.1 Decisions on service investments are made by the Council's Cabinet and require the support of a full business case.
-The Council is also represented on the boards of both Norse joint venture companies. - 5.1.2 The Council has exercised its right not to renew the contract it holds with Norse for the provision of operational services, and therefore the contract will come to a natural end in July 2023. - 5.1.3 East Suffolk Services, a Local Authority Trading Company (LATCo) will operate as an 'arms-length' commercial business, separate to the Council, following the conclusion of the Norse contract.
-The Council has set a loan provision of £1.9m as an investment for service purposes within the capital programme.
+- 5.1.1 Decisions on service investments are made by the Council's Cabinet and require the support of a full business case. - 5.1.2 The Council exercised its right not to renew the contract with Norse for the provision of operational services, with the contract ceasing on the 30th June 2023. - 5.1.3 East Suffolk Services, a Local Authority Trading Company (LATCo) operate as an 'arms-length' commercial business, separate to the Council, following the conclusion of the Norse contract.
+The Council has made a loan provision of £1.8m to East Suffolk Services and holds 100 shares at £1 each.